Determinacy in Discrete-Bidding Infinite-Duration Games: Random-Based Tie Breaking

 The key idea in the proof shows determinacy for reachability games that are played on directed acyclic graphs (DAGs, for short).
-The following lemma shows that the proof for DAGs implies the general case by formalizing a standard ``unwinding'' argument (see for example Theorem~$3.7$ in \cite{DP10}). \begin{lemma} Determinacy of reachability bidding games that are played on DAGs implies determinacy of general reachability bidding games. \end{lemma} \begin{proof} Let $\G = \zug{V, E, B_1, B_2, t}$ be a reachability bidding game with random-based tie breaking, and let $v \in V$.
-For $n \in \Nat$, we construct the game $\T_n$ such that \PO wins in $\T_n$ iff he can win in $\G$ in at most $n$ rounds.
-More formally, the vertices of $\T_n$ are $(V \times \set{0,\ldots, n}) \cup \set{t_1, t_2}$ and the initial vertex is $\zug{v,0}$.
-For $0 \leq j < n$ and $u \in V \setminus \set{t}$, the neighbors of a vertex $\zug{u, j}$ are of the form $\zug{u', j+1}$, where $u'$ is a neighbor of $u$ in $\G$.
-For $i \in \set{1,2}$, the vertex $t_i$ is a sink and it is winning for \PLi.
-Recall that $t$ is the target of \PO in $\G$.
-The only neighbor of a vertex of the form $\zug{t, j}$, for $1 \leq j \leq n$, is $t_1$.
-For $u \in V \setminus \set{t}$, the only neighbor of a vertex $\zug{u, n}$ is $t_2$.
-Note that $\T_n$ is played on a DAG.
+The following lemma shows that the proof for DAGs implies the general case by following an ``unwinding'' argument similar to the one used in the {\em value iteration} algorithm. \begin{lem} Determinacy of reachability bidding games that are played on DAGs implies determinacy of general reachability bidding games. \end{lem} \begin{proof} Let $\G$ be a reachability bidding game with random-based tie breaking and consider a configuration $c$.
+We claim that $val_1(\G, c) = val_2(\G, c)$.
+For $i \in \set{1,2}$, recall that $G_i$ is the turn-based stochastic game in which \PLi reveals his bid first in each turn.
+Trivially, \PLi's value in $\G_i$ at $c$ is $val(\G_i, c)$.
+For $n \in \Nat$, let $\G^n(c)$ denote the game that starts from $c$ and in which \PO wins iff he reaches the target within $n$ turns.
+It follows from \cite{Ev55} that the values of $\G^n_i(c)$ converge to the value of $\G_i$ at $c$, thus $val(\G_i, c) = \lim_{n \to \infty} val\big(\G^n_i,(c)\big)$.